 Nata Bozy is a traditional healer who specializes in mother and child health.
 During the rural homestay period, Nata teaches the use of plants and massage techniques for the prevention and treatment of diseases.

-Mr. Sampy is a traditional healer and a native of Andasibe II.
-He is known for the use of medicinal plants and herbs in the prevention and treatment of diseases in the Andasibe- Moramanga commune.
-He lectures on the use of medicinal plants in traditional medicine.
+Telovavy is a traditional healer and a reninjaza (traditional birth attendant).
+A native of Andasibe II, she is known for her use of medicinal plants in the prevention and treatment of diseases as well as her involvement in maternal health issues in the Andasibe- Moramanga commune.
+She lectures on the use of medicinal plants in traditional medicine.

 Duration: 7 weeks

 Program Base: Antananarivo

 Language Study: Malagasy

 Prerequisites: None, although students with a background in French will have many opportunities to use their French language skills.
 Read more...